GrammAcc/linearmoney/documentation/md/glossary.md

 ## Datasource

-Datasources are Frozen Dataclasses that define a store of data used by the linearmoney library for data-driven functional APIs.
+Datasources are Frozen dataclasses that define a store of data used by the linearmoney library for data-driven functional APIs.
 For example, formatting data used for localization.